infofintech/midi/README.md

-# midi
+# MIDI & Tunes
-Popular music samples in MIDI format.
+A free web collection of MIDI and instrumental audio files.